PnS2018/pns2018.github.com/session_04.md

 ($$k=1$$), the image is typically stored as a _grayscale_ image.
 The intensity of a pixel is then represented by one `uint8` value where 0 is black and 255 is white.
 If there are three color channels ($$k=3$$), we define that the first, the second and the third channel are the <font color="red">red</font> channel, the <font color="green">green</font> channel and the <font color="blue">blue</font> channel respectively.
 We hence refer this type of image to as _RGB_ color image.
 The intensity of a pixel in a RGB image is represented by three `uint8` integers where these three integers express the mixture of the three base colors - red, green and blue.
 You can interpret the value of a certain channel as the degree of the color intensity.
 Because each pixel has three `uint8` values, each RGB pixel can represent $$2^{24}$$ different colors.

-The grayscale and the RGB images are only two types of image encodings.
-There are other image encodings such as YCrCb, HSV, HLS that are widely applied in many other applications.
-We do not discuss these encodings here.
+The grayscale and the RGB images are only two types of image color-spaces.
+There are other image color-spaces such as YCrCb, HSV, HLS that are widely applied in many other applications.
+We do not discuss these color-spaces here.

 ---